Confession Of A K-Series Serial-Watcher!

 For those who don’t know about the Korean media industry, compared to our country, there are more women directors and more writers for TV series.
 Comparatively.
 But realistically speaking women in South Korea also face lots of gender disparity, stereotypes and struggles in workplaces and families.

 FYI, not everything is accurately shown in dramas you see.
 There are many misrepresentations and fiction that you need to be aware so that you can distinguish real from reel.
-You can get to know more if you study more about gender gaps in their country.
+You can get to know more if you study more about gender gaps in Korea as well.
 They have their own issues, still their movies and series try to talk about them at least to an extent.